-Cerulean’s second candidate from its clinically validated platform, CRLX301, a tubulin inhibitor, capitalizes on the strengths of its payload, docetaxel.
-Docetaxel, while being one of the most important cancer therapies developed, has significant side effects.
+Cerulean’s second candidate from its clinically validated platform, CRLX301, designed to act as a tubulin inhibitor, capitalizes on the strengths of its payload, docetaxel.
+Docetaxel, while a very successful therapy, has significant side effects.
 Non-clinical data has demonstrated that Cerulean’s nanopharmaceutical platform has the potential to dramatically improve both the safety and effectiveness of docetaxel, while enabling therapeutic benefits in multi-drug resistant tumor models where docetaxel has previously exhibited little activity.
-CRLX301 has a substantial market opportunity and relatively low risk because it is the marriage of a highly successful, commercially validated payload and a clinically validated platform.
+CRLX301 is the marriage of a commercially validated payload and a clinically validated platform.

 Clinical development program

-In the first half of 2014, Cerulean will commence a Phase 1 clinical trial to assess the safety of CRLX301.
+In late 2014, Cerulean intends to commence a Phase 1 clinical trial to assess the safety of CRLX301.
 The goal of the trial will be to determine maximum tolerated dose and dose regimen for CRLX301.